southampton/linuxdesktopdocs/docs/fortran.rst

 List of compilers
 -----------------

-Two different compilers are available:
+Several different compilers are available:

 * gFortran (Part of the GNU compiler collection)